 A v warm welcome to you all to our AGM

-Another pleasurable partnership has continued with the Fox Pub where we hosted our summer BBQ for members last August and everyone was generously given a free glass of wine.
-About 20 members joined us for a tour around the wildlife area and another 40 added to our number for a tasty BBQ at the Fox.
-We hope to be able to repeat this successful event in 2018.
+Another pleasurable partnership has been continued with the Fox Pub who very generously hosted our summer BBQ for members last August.
+Combining this with the opening of the New Winter Bridge brought a good crowd of 30+ to join us for a tour around the wildlife area and another 30 added to our number as we enjoyed a tasty BBQ at the Fox.
+We hope to be able to continue this success event in 2019.

 What are the challenges for the future?

-And a very big 'thank you' is also due to all our members who are so supportive in their generous donations to keep us going.
-Several new and existing members have been very generous indeed in responding to my plea in the Newsletter this year.
+And finally a very big thank you is also due to all our members who are so supportive in their generous donations to keep us going.
+Several new and existing members have been very generous indeed in repsonding to my plea in the members' newsletter this year.